Michaëlle Jean: Secretary-General of La Francophonie

 Secretary-General of La Francophonie Abdou Diouf, in April 2011, appointed Jean as the Grand Témoin de la Francophonie for the 2012 Summer Olympics in London, England, with the task of promoting the French language and ensuring compliance by the London Olympic Organising Committee with rule 24 of the Olympic Charter, which gives French the status of an official language of the Olympic Games.

 In 2014, the Canadian federal government, along with the provincial governments of Quebec and New Brunswick, as well as the government of Haiti endorsed Jean's candidacy to be Diouf's successor as Secretary-General of La Francophonie.
 On November 30, 2014, the representatives of governments of the 57-member organization chose Jean for the position by consensus after the four other candidates withdrew.

 Her four-year mandate began January 5, 2015, and she has since promoted democratic procedures—particularly in respect to elections in the Central African Republic, Niger, Comoros, and Benin—education, and the rights of women and girls.

 Jean sought a mandate for a second four-year term at the 2018 Francophonie Summit in Armenia, however, France and eventually Canada supported the consensus candidate, Rwandan foreign minister Louise Mushikiwabo.
 Jean has been criticized for expenses such as spending $500,000 to renovate her Paris apartment, a $50,000 bill for four nights at Manhattan's Waldorf-Astoria hotel, the acquisition of a $20,000 piano and the $1-million price tag for a youth-engagement program carried out aboard the replica of a historic 18th century ship, the Hermione.

 Jean was defeated in her bid for a second term when the 2018 Francophonie summit held in Armenia agreed, by consensus, to elect Rwandan foreign minister Louise Mushikiwabo as secretary-general.
 Jean's term in office ended on January 2, 2019.

 Chancellor of St. Paul's University College

 Jean was named to succeed Jean Paul Gladu as chancellor of St. Paul's University College in late October 2020.
-The school, which is affiliated with the University of Waterloo, offers programs in Indigenous Studies, International Development, Canadian Studies and Human Rights while also being home to the Waterloo Indigenous Student Centre, the Student Refugee Program, and GreenHouse, a nationally-recognized social enterprise incubator.
+The school, which is affiliated with the University of Waterloo, offers programs in Indigenous Studies, International Development, Canadian Studies and Human Rights while also being home to the Waterloo Indigenous Student Centre, the Student Refugee Program, and GreenHouse, a nationally recognized social enterprise incubator.

 Head of the Fédération haïtienne de football

-Jean was given the mandate to revive Haitian soccer.

-She will be at the head of the Federation until 2022 and will try to straighten it out after a sex scandal involving the former president.
-Jean and her three colleagues will notably have to organize the election of the next FHF executive committee.
-None of them will be eligible for the vacancies.
+Jean was given the mandate to revive Haitian soccer from 2021 to 2022 after a sex scandal involving the former president.
+Jean and her three colleagues were to organize the election of the next FHF executive committee.
+None of them were eligible for the vacancies.